conduitio-labs/conduit-connector-oracle/README.md

 Every time data is added, changed, or deleted from the target table, this event will be written to the tracking table.

-The queries to get change data from the tracking table look pretty similar to queries in the Snapshot mode, but with `CONDUIT_TRACKING_ID` ordering column.
+The queries to get change data from the tracking table look pretty similar to queries in the Snapshot mode, but with `CONDUIT_TRACKING_ID` as an ordering column.

-The Ack method collects the `CONDUIT_TRACKING_ID` of those records that have been successfully applied, in order to remove them later in a batch (every 5 seconds or when the connector is closed).
+The Ack method collects the `CONDUIT_TRACKING_ID` of those records that have been successfully applied, in order to remove them later in a batch from the tracking table (every 5 seconds or when the connector is closed).

+**Important**: If there is a need to change the columns in the target table, these changes must be made in the tracking table as well.
+If the tracking table was deleted, it will be recreated on the next start.

 ### Position